Distributed-Compute-Labs/dcp-worker/README.md

 Note that, in order to run this DCP Worker, you also need a DCP Evaluator; we use a completely separate build process, unrelated to NodeJS and NPM, to create our evaluators for security reasons.
-Our native evaluator embeds Google's V8 JavaScript engine directory; this evaluator hosts the sandbox which executes DCP workload.
+Our native evaluator embeds Google's V8 JavaScript engine directly; this evaluator hosts the sandbox which executes DCP workload.

 You can find a complete package for Linux, including Evaluator binaries at https://archive.distributed.computer/releases/, and documentation at https://docs.distributed.computer/worker/readme.html.
-If you are a developer which is interested in porting the Evaluator to your own platform, please contact us and we will grant you early access to the MIT-licensed source code.
-The build is CMake with GN and largely based around v8.
+If you are a developer who interested in porting the Evaluator to your own platform, please contact us and we will grant you early access to the MIT-licensed source code.
+The build is CMake with GN and largely based around V8.

 ## Record of Issue